mytho-io/smart-contracts/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the Business Source License 1.1 (BUSL-1.1) - see the [LICENSE](LICENSE) file for details.

+### License Summary

+- **License Type**: Business Source License 1.1 (BUSL-1.1)
+- **Copyright**: © 2025 Mytho.
+All Rights Reserved.
+- **Change Date**: May 1, 2027
+- **Change License**: MIT License
+- **Additional Use Grant**: None

+The BUSL-1.1 license allows for non-production use of the code until the Change Date (May 1, 2027), after which the code will be available under the MIT License.
+For production use before the Change Date, please contact igporoshin@gmail.com to obtain a commercial license.